 Possible DUI Defenses

 Defending yourself against drunk driving allegations you are facing is crucial if you hope to avoid having a DUI on your record.
-This is the best way to ensure your driving and background records are clean.
+A legal defense is the best way to ensure your driving and background records are clean.

 Your DUI attorney in Los Angeles will carefully examine the circumstances of your case to determine which defenses are likely to result in an acquittal, charge reduction, or other favorable outcome.
 Some of the most commonly used defenses in DUI cases include: